*Supported on OnSign TV App for Android 4.2.0+ and Windows App 9.1.1+

-- Create a menu image with a next icon at the bottom (see image below).
-Replace it on the menu area.
+nexticon at the bottom (see image below).
+Replace it in the menu area of your Timeline.

-- Create a second menu image.
-It should have different buttons and a back icon on the bottom (see example below).
-For now, only upload this image to OnSign TV platform – do not place it on the timeline.
+backicon on the bottom (see example below).
+For now, only upload this image to your OnSign TV platform – do not place it in the timeline.

-- Save the campaign.
+- "Save" the campaign.

-- On the loaded page, click on “interactivity” on the sidebar menu.
+- On the loaded page, click on “Interactivity” on the sidebar menu.

-Our first goal now is to trigger the second menu when the “next” icon is clicked.
+Our first goal is to trigger the second menu when the “next” icon is clicked.
 So fill the settings as below:

 - Which one: Region 6 (next button).